corporate9601/Computer-Vision-Server/README.md

 just code the systems yourself for using the user prompt to make an "action list" and revise it every action to keep the agent as PLASTIC as possible, adapting as it acts. we so close to AGI fam.

-COMING SOON:
-- API connector. already cooked it and made an awesome web automation program with it.